MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 ### IR under the hood

 Let's look at how the IR looks in the compiler right now.
-We will look at the bitonic sort example at first to see how control flow is represented in the IR.
+We will look at the bitonic sort example from above to see how control flow is represented in the IR.

 <details>
 <summary>Parsed/traced input</summary>